What Is Vicodin?

 Medically Assisted Treatment

 Substance use treatment centers can provide medications to ease your Vicodin withdrawal symptoms.
-These drugs are used together with recovery support and therapy to offer the best chance of long-term sobriety.
+Prescribing these drugs in conjunction with recovery support and therapy offer the best chance of long-term sobriety.
 The commonly used drugs are:

 - Naltrexone: This drug lowers cravings and blocks Vicodin effects in case the person relapses.
 It also helps alcohol users to stay away from alcohol.
-It would be best if you did not use this drug if you are currently using opiates because it can trigger rapid withdrawal symptoms.
+You should not use this drug if you are currently using opiates because it can trigger rapid withdrawal symptoms.

 Cognitive Behavioral Therapy

 Cognitive-behavioral therapy (CBT) is among the most potent forms of counseling for treating Vicodin addiction.
 CBT helps patients acquire the necessary coping skills to handle life stressors and cravings without relapsing.
 Patients can also use attention diversion techniques to lower the negative impacts of pain and achieve better pain management.

 Granite Recovery Centers combines CBT with other programs like the 12-step curriculum to provide comprehensive treatment.
 Combining cognitive behavioral therapy with relapse prevention allows patients in addiction recovery to identify situations that make them vulnerable to Vicodin use.
 Through counseling, you can learn tools to improve various areas of your life, such as your financial status, personal relationships, and employment.